On this page you will find:

 Breeding greyhounds is an area of the sport that requires extensive knowledge, lots of hard work and true passion.
 Breeding the next generation of champions is more than just good luck – it involves planning, research and exceptional care of the breeding female and the litter.

-Before you can breed greyhounds you must first be a with GRV.
+Before you can breed greyhounds you must first be a registered breeder with GRV.
 To do this you must:

 - submit an application to be a breeder through your FastTrack account, and